raydac/zxpoly/README.md

 ## Which software can be adapted for the platform?
-The Main requirement - the software should not have optimization of graphic output and should not have check what it outputs on the screen, enough number of games work in such manner and also system utilities (ZX-Poly has 512x384 mode and it is possible to increase resolution of text utilities and editors just through their fonts and icons correction)
+Any software can be adapted but adpatation of games which don't have too complex sprite output and packed sprites, can be adpated just through edit of their graphics elements.